-- (ii) Reservations.
-The Governor may reserve Crown lands for (a) the use and benefit of aborigines, (b) military defence, (c) forest reserves, (d) railway stations, (e) park lands, or (f) any other purpose that he may think fit. - (iii) Areas Granted and Reserved.
-During the year 1926 free grants were issued for a total area of 31 acres.
-During the same year reserves comprising 12,356 acres were proclaimed.
-At the end of 1926 the total area reserved was 16,309,683 acres. - 5.
-Western Australia.-(i) Free Grants.
-The Governor may dispose of, in such manner as for the public interest may seem best, any lands vested in the Crown for public purposes, and may grant the fee-simple of any reserve to secure the use thereof for the purpose for which such reserve was made. - (ii) Reservations.
+(iii) Areas Granted and Reserved.
+During the year 1927 free grants were issued for a total area of 16 acres.
+During the same year reserves comprising 11,757 acres were proclaimed.
+At the 30th June, 1927, the total area reserved was 16,311,882 acres.

+5. Western Australia.-(i) Free Grants.
+The Governor may dispose of, in such manner as for the public interest may seem best, any lands vested in the Crown for public purposes, and may grant the fee-simple of any reserve to secure the use thereof for the purpose for which such reserve was made.

+(ii) Reservations.
 The Governor may reserve any lands vested in the Crown for public purposes.
 Areas not immediately required may be leased from year to year.
 Reserves may be placed under the control of a local authority or trustees, with power to lease them for a period not exceeding 21 years, or may be leased for 99 years.
-Temporary reserves may also be proclaimed. - (iii) Areas Granted or Reserved.
-During the year 1926, a few small areas of land were granted in fee-simple, and 216,675 acres were reserved for various purposes. - 6.
-Tasmania.-(i) Free Grants.
+Temporary reserves may also be proclaimed.

+(iii) Areas Granted or Reserved.
+During the year 1927, a few small areas of land were granted in fee-simple, and 871,220 acres were reserved for various purposes.

+6. Tasmania.-(i) Free Grants.
 The only mention in the Crown Lands Act respecting free grants of land is that the Governor may agree with the Governor-General of the Commonwealth for the grant of any Crown land to the Commonwealth, and it is expressly stated that no lands may be disposed of as sites for religious purposes except by way of sale under the Act.
-Under the Returned Soldiers Settlement Act of 1916, returned soldiers who applied prior to 31st March, 1922, are eligible to receive free grants of Crown land not exceeding £100 each in value, but these grants are conditional on the land being adequately improved. - (ii) Reservations.
+Under the Returned Soldiers Settlement Act of 1916, returned soldiers who applied prior to 31st March.
+1922, are eligible to receive free grants of Crown land not exceeding $\pounds100$ each in value, but these grants are conditional on the land being adequately improved.

+(ii) Reservations.
 The Governor in Council may except from sale or lease, and reserve to His Majesty any Crown land for public purposes, and vest for such term as he thinks fit any land so reserved in any person or corporate body.
 Any breach or non-fulfilment of the conditions upon which such land is reserved renders it liable to forfeiture.
-A school allotment, not exceeding 5 acres in area, may also be reserved. - (iii) Areas Granted or Reserved.
-During the year ended 31st December, 1925, the area granted free was 2,315 acres, nearly all of which was granted to soldiers under the Returned Soldiers' Settlement Act, while during the same year, 1 free lease was issued to a local public body for municipal purposes, and 14,389 acres were reserved, of which 14,148 acres were reserved for a forest reserve, 14 acres for recreation purposes, 10 acres for a gravel reserve, 1 acre for hall site purposes, 2 acres for cemetery purposes, 213 acres for scenery purposes, and 1 acre for gaol purposes.
-The total area reserved to the end of 1925 was 5,018,690 acres. - 7.
-Northern Territory.-(i) Reservations.
-The Governor-General may resume for public purposes any Crown lands, not subject to any right of or contract for purchase, and may reserve, for the purpose for which they are resumed, the whole or any portion of the land so resumed. - (ii) Areas Reserved.
-The area of land held under reserve at the end of 1925 was 38,235 square miles.
+A school allotment, not exceeding 5 acres in area, may also be reserved.

+(iii) Areas Granted or Reserved.
+During the year ended 31st December, 1926, the area granted free was 400 acres, nearly all of which was granted to soldiers under the Returned Soldiers' Settlement Act, while during the same year, free leases were issued to 8 local bodies for municipal purposes, and 50,409 acres were reserved, of which 49,650 acres were for forest reserves, 28 acres for recreation purposes, 1 acre for a gravel reserve, 1 acre for hall site purposes, 17 acres for cemetery purposes, 685 acres for water reserve purposes, 5 acres for public pound purposes, and 22 acres for a stock reserve.
+The total area reserved to the end of 1926 was 5,039,099 acres.

+7. North Australia and Central Australia.-(i) Reservations.
+The Governor-General may resume for public purposes any Crown lands, not subject to any right of or contract for purchase, and may reserve, for the purpose for which they are resumed, the whole or any portion of the land so resumed.

+(ii) Areas Reserved.
+The area of land held under reserve at the :0th June, 1927, was-North Australia, 7,990 square miles, and Central Australia, 21,875 square miles.